caktalfraktal/I-Ching-Three-Coins-for-Android/README.md

 # I Ching Three Coins for Android
  This is an adaptation of my three coins python app to java for android.
+ It does it's coin tosses using cryptographically secure random number generation to provide maximal randomness.
+It draws either 0 or 1.
+0 = 2 and 1 = 3.
+It flips the coin 3 times, producing one line of the hexagram 1, 0, 1 would be 3, 2, 3 which would add up to 7 which would be a solid line.
+It builds the hexagram from the bottom up, so the first dice rolls will build the bottom line of the hexagram upwards.
+It then considers any changing lines (lines which add up to 6 or 9) and then changes them accordingly.